-Throughout his career, Bruce Springsteen has, more or less, retained a comparatively squeaky clean image for a rock star.
-But he took a hit in May 2005, when Starbucks banned his latest album, Devils & Dust, from its stores, in part due to explicit lyrics in one of the songs.
+Throughout his career, Bruce Springsteen has retained a more or less squeaky clean image for a rock star.
+But he took a hit in May 2005 when Starbucks banned his latest album, Devils & Dust, in part due to explicit lyrics in one of the songs.

 The track in question, “Reno,” describes an encounter with a prostitute, and mentions both oral and anal sex.
 Between that and an f-bomb dropped in “Long Time Comin’,” the album cover was given an explicit-lyrics tag, a first for Springsteen.

 Starbucks issued a statement reading, “While we agreed that the lyrics to 'Reno' did warrant an advisory, a variety of factors contributed to our decision not to carry the album in all of our retail locations.”

 Ken Lombard, the president of Starbucks, told Billboard that one of those factors was “ultimately an issue of scheduling.”
 The chain was preparing a high-profile campaign to spotlight Antigone Rising's From the Ground Up album, which was being released on Starbucks' Hear Music label at around the same time.

 But as the Seattle Post-Intelligencer pointed out, Starbucks also had an exclusive deal to sell a 10th-anniversary edition of Alanis Morisette’s Jagged Little Pill – whose defining song, “You Oughta Know,” includes a reference to oral sex.
 Additionally, Walmart has been known to ban explicit albums from its stores, but had no problem stocking Devils & Dust.